MobiSurvStd/MobiSurvStd/docs/src/format/persons.md

   - `"yes:nearby"`: the person has access to a bicycle parking nearby work (unknown whether it is sheltered)
   - `"no"`: the person does not have access to a bicycle parking at workplace or nearby work
-  - `"no_answer"`: the person did not answer that question
 - **Guarantees:**
   - If `professional_occupation` is *not* `"worker"`, then the value is null.
   - If `work_only_at_home` is true, then the value is null.